where to eat on Christmas Day

-Where to eat on Christmas Day: 14 restaurants showcase Houston's diverse dining
+Where to eat on Christmas Day: 20+ Houston restaurants serve up glorious, global feasts

 Of course, this list isn’t comprehensive.
 Many restaurants that serve cuisines from different parts of East Asia will be open on Christmas, particularly those that are located in Chinatown or in Asian-oriented shopping districts in other parts of greater Houston.
 Call in advance to confirm availability.

 Located in The Woodlands, this restaurant will serve a three-course, $65 menu.
 Start with lobster bisque or salad.
 The entree is herb-crusted prime rib with roasted potatoes, carrots, green bean almondine, and a Parker roll.
 Red velvet cheesecake completes the meal.